cobalthq/step_by_step/README.md

 ## Usage

 Let's say you have this new commenting feature that you would like to deploy to production, but you only want a subset of your users to be able to see it.
+Also, you may want to degrade a feature later, or disable it again altogether.

 ### Rolling out features